Guelph Lake Camping

 - Conservation Camping: These are traditional campsites (with fire pit and picnic table) clustered in a campground.
 There are a limited number that are booked in advance.

-- Festival Field Camping: These permits are $148 (including HST) per festival field campsite and are good for the entire Hillside weekend (Thursday at 9am to Monday at noon).
+- Festival Field Camping: Permits for festival field campsites are good for the entire Hillside weekend (Thursday at 9am to Monday at noon).
 You can fit 6 people to a site, and are allowed one vehicle.
 These sites are also located in Guelph Lake Conservation Area and there is a shuttle bus that will take you to the festival.
 Festival Field Camping has a special section that is quiet and ideal for young families or those who like their rest.
 You can request to be placed there when you arrive.
 You can book your festival field campsite in person at the Guelph Lake Conservation Area in the months leading up to the festival.
 There are a large number of Festival Field Camping sites available and so there will be sites available to purchase upon arrival at the festival.

 Q: How big are Festival Field Camping sites?